SebastianAigner/spasm/README.md

 ##Description
 Spasm is a small tool written in Java that allows you to quickly and efficiently search and spot trends in past broadcasts of channels of the livestreaming website [twitch.tv](https://www.twitch.tv/).
 It can create and open reports, and it shows insights about the chat behaviour over time.
 ##Usage
 To start the program, either point your favourite IDE in the direction of this project and run the Analytics GUI.
-Alternatively (and most likely preferrably), download the JAR file from the releases pages and, depending on your setup, double-click it or run it with ``java -jar spasm.jar``.
+Alternatively (and most likely preferrably), download the JAR file from the [here](https://github.com/SebastianAigner/spasm/releases/download/v.1.0/spasm.jar) and, depending on your setup, double-click it or run it with ``java -jar spasm.jar``.

 Once you have arrived at the user interface, you most likely want to **create a report from link** by pressing the corresponding button.